 As for the soaking liquid, don’t toss it as it contains nutrients such as potassium and vitamin B1, B2, and C. It’s also flavorful and mildly sweet from the dried daikon.
 Use it for cooking simmered dishes, miso soup, salad, takikomi gohan (mixed rice), or to add a sweet-umami flavor to Japanese curry.

-When you have extra daikon rolling around, it might be a fun project to shred it and leave it in the sun for a week.
-When you don’t have fresh ingredients, you can count on your emergency dried daikon in your pantry to make this dish.
+If you have extra daikon, it might be a fun project to make it yourself.
+Cut it to shred it and leave it under the sun for a week.

 Recipe Using Kiriboshi Daikon

 Compared to raw daikon, kiriboshi daikon is loaded with nutrients that the body cannot produce by itself.
 It’s also low in calories, cholesterol, and carbohydrates.

 Kiriboshi daikon contains 3500mg of potassium per 100g, the highest of any food.
 Potassium helps balance the water and salt in our bodies.
 It can prevent bloating and high blood pressure from consuming too much salt and water.

 It’s also high in calcium, about 500mg per 100g.
 It contains 20 times more calcium than raw daikon.

 Calcium is a mineral that forms bones and teeth, and a calcium deficiency can make bones brittle and cause osteoporosis.
 It’s a vital nutrient you want to take with vitamin D to increase absorption.
 Foods high in vitamin D include mushrooms and fish.
 Thus, add mushrooms such as shiitake or shimeji to a kiriboshi daikon dish.

 Keeps you regular and gives a sense of fullness